Leave No Trace

 Reduce your disposable waste

-To reduce the number of disposable containers that are used, we run a Leave No Trace scheme in our eateries.
+To reduce the number of disposable containers that are used, we run a Leave No Trace loyalty card scheme in our outlets.

 This is so we can reduce the amount of disposable waste we send to landfill.